-The four 110mm wheels offer a high rebound factor, yet the hardness of 85A durometer is good for both indoor and outdoor skating.
+The four 100mm wheels offer a high rebound factor, yet the hardness of 85A durometer is good for both indoor and outdoor skating.
 Their oval shape minimizes surface area and therefore friction and the wheels maintain speed quite well.
-Combined with smooth and long-lasting Reaction Racing bearings, you won’t feel minor bumps and shocks.

-The Vanilla Spyder inline speed skates are a higher-priced advanced to expert model that will support you in reaching the next racing level.
-An alternative with smaller, 100mm 85 indoor and outdoor wheels are the VNLA Empire Inline Speed Skates.
+The Vanilla X100 inline speed skates are a medium to expert model that will support you in reaching your next racing and/or skill level.

 Features of the K2 Skate Pro Longmount Inline Speed Skates